Helix AU Core

 Context:

-An appointment needs to be scheduled for a patient, such as for a consultation, procedure, or follow-up.
+An appointment needs to be scheduled for a patient, whether it is for a consultation, procedure, or follow-up visit.

 Expected Outcome:

-A new Appointment resource is created and associated with a valid Slot, Patient, and Practitioner.
+A new Appointment resource is created and associated with a valid Slot, Patient, Location, and Practitioner.

 • Initial FHIR values: